EEN 531 Microcontrollers (3 Credits)

 A course credit needed to facilitate continuing registration in a graduate program while thesis work and graduate requirements are finalized.
 Permission of the department chair and graduate advisor are needed to register in this course

 EEN 799 Graduate Research (3-9 Credits)

-An elective course designed to provide graduate, students with an opportunity to conduct research., The course provides structure to complement the, research work students do under the direct, supervision of their advisors.
-It also provides, an opportunity for non-thesis students to gain, some research experience in an engineering, research lab.
-The course meets once a week or as, scheduled by the instructor.
-Prerequisites:, Graduate Program Permission.
+An elective course designed to provide graduate students with an opportunity to conduct research.
+The course provides structure to complement the, research work students do under the direct, supervision of their advisors.
+It also provides, an opportunity for non-thesis students to gain research experience in an engineering research lab.